awsdocs/amazon-connect-admin-guide/doc_source/connect-tokyo-region.md

 If you plan to use a number with a 03, 050, 0120, or 0800 prefix from Tokyo, pursuant to Japanese regulatory requirements, you must submit an [Amazon Connect service quota increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect) to request that number\.
 As part of the approval process, you must provide proof of address documentation to confirm that you have an address in Tokyo\.
 The documents required for address verification are described later in this topic\.

-While you wait for the request to be processed, you can claim a number with a 050 prefix for your instance\.
-This helps you become familiar with how to configure and use Amazon Connect\.
-When your service quota increase for a 03 prefix number is approved, you can then follow step 6 to search for a “3” prefix number and claim it\.
-After the service quota increase is approved, you will be able to claim additional 03 prefix numbers in the **Claim phone number **page for that specific account moving forward without opening another support case\.
+When your service quota increase for a prefix number is approved, you can then follow step 6 to search for the prefix number and claim it\.
+After the service quota increase is approved, you will be able to claim additional prefix numbers in the **Claim phone number **page for that specific account moving forward without opening another support case\.

 Use these steps to claim a phone number for an instance you create in the Asia Pacific \(Tokyo\) Region\.